This is a post I wrote here on Thinker’s Playground a few years ago, before I relaunched the site.

 What’s the eighteenth letter of the alphabet?
 Unless you’ve memorised the letters of the alphabet and their positions, you’ll have to count through them all until you reach the answer, R. When reciting the alphabet from A to Z you don’t need to know which place each letter comes in (M is thirteen, N is fourteen, O is fifteen…).
 Instead, you only have to think about the letter you’re on at the moment and the letter that follows it.
 You learn that B follows A, C follows B and so on.
 That’s why most of us find it effortless to quote the alphabet forwards, but difficult backwards.

 The Link System works in the same way.
 You take a list of any items, of any length, and you associate the first to the second, the second to the third, and so on.
 When you need to recall them, you simply have to think of the first item, which will remind you of the second, which will remind you of the third and so on.
-How to associate each item is the clever part.
+How to associate each item to the next is the clever part.

 Forming associations quickly

-When forming associations we should consider three laws: the Law of Frequency, the Law of Recency and the Law of Vividness.
+When forming associations we should consider three laws: the Law of Frequency, the Law of Recency, and the Law of Vividness.

 As an experiment, a group of people were shown a thousand different photographs at a rate of about one photo per second.
 After they had been shown each of the photos once, a hundred extra photos were mixed in and the individuals were asked to identify the ones they hadn’t seen before.
 Everyone tested, regardless of how they rated their memories, was able to identify which photos they had and hadn’t seen before almost perfectly.
 Images are powerful stimuli for memory and as a result, most of the advanced memory techniques I’ve come across involve forming quick mental images.

-Take a simple list of a few random nouns: tree, pie, missile, duck, pen, eggplant, car, giraffe, ear and wind.
+Take a simple list of a few random nouns: tree, pie, missile, duck, pen, eggplant, car, giraffe, ear, and wind.
 As mentioned before, we only need to think about how each word associates with the next.
 Starting with tree, imagine in your mind a tree.
 It doesn’t have to be any particular tree, just your idea of a tree.
 Take the first image that pops into your head because this is probably the first image that will pop into your head the next time you think of tree.